the1lab/1lab/src/Cat/Functor/Equivalence.lagda.md

     ; has-is-equivalence = inverse-is-equivalence
     }
 ```

 We chose, for definiteness, the above definition of equivalence of
 categories, since it provides convenient access to the most useful data:
+The induced natural isomorphisms, the adjunction unit/counit, and the
+triangle identities.
+It _is_ a lot of data to come up with by hand,
+though, so we provide some alternatives:

+We chose, for definiteness, the above definition of equivalence of
+categories, since it provides convenient access to the most useful data: